 Manualised clinical intervention

-Train to use manualised clinical intervention- become a trained Parent Hope Clinician/Coach
+Train to use the Parent Hope Manualised Program

-It provides a map for parents to discover ways they can change their part in dynamics to support their young person’s development of self-regulation, balanced relationship connection and independence.
-It engages parents to address their own self-regulation, to support their struggling children.
+The manualised program provides a map for parents to discover ways they can change their part in dynamics to support their young person’s development of self-regulation, balanced relationship connection and independence.

-The professionally developed online training upskills you to provide family systems parent coaching.
-There are two levels of training:
+The professionally developed online training upskills you to use the family systems intervention.

-• Level 1 as a bundle provides training to start using the manuals with parents, includes prerequisite training to understand the family systems approach.
+Level 1 training is the first step to start using the manuals with parents, includes theory training to understand the family systems approach.
 25 hours.

 An overview of the online training